mrk21/cpp-webmock/README.md

 void allow_connecting_to_net();
 ```

-This function enable `is_connecting_to_net` option.
+This function enables `is_connecting_to_net` option.
 The client usually throws an exception if the stub satisfying the request not found, but if this option enabled, instead the corresponding original client accesses to the network really.

 ### webmock::api::disllow\_connecting\_to\_net()